cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/1-run-prod-docker.md

       - kms-alice
 ```

-With all these computers on their own Docker networks, you may still want to access one of them to query the blockchain, or to play games.
+With all these computers on their Docker networks, you may still want to access one of them to query the blockchain, or to play games.
 In order to make your host computer look like an open node, expose Carol's node on all addresses of your host:

 ```yaml [https://github.com/cosmos/b9-checkers-academy-draft/blob/run-prod/docker-compose.yml#L69-L70]
 services: